Horizons - Maintaining Wellbeing in a Digital World. Session 3 - 2020

 Children with autism or learning difficulties, for example, are significantly more likely to have conditions such as anxiety.
 Other areas of difficulty include executive functioning skills – the mental processes enabling us to plan, focus attention, remember instructions and juggle multiple tasks successfully; forming trusting relationships; social skills; managing strong feelings e.g. shame, sadness, anxiety and anger; sensory processing difficulties and coping with transitions and change.

-Understanding the link between mental health and behaviour; identifying factors that make some pupils more vulnerable than others and supporting work aimed at pupils with SEND will be covered from attending all three sessions from the Horizons – Maintaining Wellbeing in a Digital World package.
+Understanding the link between mental health and behaviour; identifying factors that make some pupils more vulnerable than others and supporting work aimed at pupils with SEN will be covered from attending all three sessions from the Horizons – Maintaining Wellbeing in a Digital World package.

 This course will enable you to: